NachoDaCosta/Mercado-Libre/README.md

 ## Install

-In the project directory, you run:
+In the project directory run:

 ## `npm install`